History of St Paul's

 The diocesan model

-In response to the diocesan model St Paul’s worked with and facilitated discussions with thirteen primary and secondary schools exploring forming a Catholic Education Trust (CET).
-Work was done with Headteachers, governors, parents and pupils to explore how we would collaboratively together.
+In response to the diocesan model, St Paul’s worked with and facilitated discussions with thirteen primary and secondary schools to explore forming a Catholic Education Trust (CET).
+Headteachers, governors, parents, and pupils were involved in exploring how we would collaborate.

-It was decided within the diocese that the model for Multi-Academy trusts should evolve to have one trust for Sussex, The Bosco CET, and one for Surrey, Xavier CET.
-The initial work undertaken in this area has supported schools to join Bosco CET and work collaboratively for the benefit of Catholic education.
+The diocese decided that the model for Multi-Academy trusts should evolve to have one trust for Sussex, The Bosco CET, and one for Surrey, Xavier CET.
+The initial work undertaken in this area has supported schools in joining Bosco CET and working collaboratively to benefit Catholic education.

 St Paul’s worked closely with Ormiston Six Villages Academy in Chichester to support its development and progress.
 This included Mr Carter taking on the role of Executive Headteacher and spending time each week in the school.